Dialog (band): Band history

-The band's history goes back to 1969 when Kim Breitburg (vocals, keyboards, guitar), Viktor Bezugly (bass, vocal), Viktor Litvinenko (guitar) and Anatoly Deynega (drums) formed in Mykolaiv (then a city in the USSR, now in Ukraine) the pop band Kodry (Кодры) which soon became one of the most popular in the city.
+The band's history goes back to 1969 when Kim Breitburg (vocals, keyboards, guitar), Viktor Bezugly (bass, vocal), Viktor Litvinenko (guitar) and Anatoly Deynega (drums) formed in Mykolaiv (then a city in the USSR, now in Ukraine) the pop band Kodry (Кодры), which soon became one of the most popular in the city.
 It disbanded, as most of its members got drafted.
 Breitburg's next project Baikonur in 1975 signed with the Jezkazgan Philharmonics.
 A year later they returned home, now as Gaudeamus, with Breitburg and his new line-up starting to explore the possibilities of the quasi-classical musical format, with the 30-minute art rock suite Zemlya Lyudei, Land of Humans.
 The elements of musical theatre were now featured in the band's stage shows, as well as first experiments with visual arts.
 Next year the band moved to the Novosibirsk Philharmonics where it was renamed into Gulliver.
 In 1977 they returned to Mykolaiv, the line-up now featuring guitarists Viktor Litvinenko and Mikhail Pirogov, Viktor Radiyevsky (bass, vocals), Sergey Vasilchenko (keyboards, vocals), Anna Salmina (violin, vocals), Sergey Babkov (drums), as well as the brass section.

 In 1978 they became the laureates of the Second All-Union Competition of Pop Artists held in Zaporizhia, performing there under the moniker Poyushchiye yungi (Singing Shipboys).
 Later that year they changed the name for the last time and, as Dialog, signed to the Donetsk Philharmonics.
 Being encouraged here in their experiments, they came up with the musical spectacle Slovo ob Igorevom pokhode (based on the 12th century Russian folklore epic Tale of Igor's Campaign) to be produced and performed in different Soviet cities in the course of the tour that followed.
 That same year drummer Anatoly Deynega returned to the band.

 In March 1980 Dialog took part in the Tbilisi Spring Rhythms Festival.
 They performed the art rock suite Pod Odnim Nebom (Under the Common Sky) based on the poem by Semyon Kirsanov and were awarded the 3rd prize, Breitburg winning in the Best vocalist category.
-Dialog went on to perform at the Sochi Song Festival and by the end of 1980 have dropped the brass section.
+Dialog went on to perform at the Sochi Song Festival and by the end of 1980 had dropped the brass section.
 Pirogov also quit, replaced by singer Vladimir Larchenko.

 In 1981 Dialog moved to the Kemerovo Philharmonics and staged there another Breitburg's magum opus, the prog rock suite Ya Chelovek (I Am Human) based on the poem by the Lithuanian poet Justinas Marcinkevičius.
 The band embarked upon another tour, impressively produced concerts now divided into two parts, the first presenting the suite, the second a more pop/rock-oriented set, both backed by the unique (for the Soviet standards, anyway) light and laser show.
 The mainstream Soviet press ignored them but specialists praised Dialog's delicate treatment of 'serious' poetry by Kirsanov, Marcinkevičius, Arseny Tarkovsky, Vadim Shefner and Yuri Levitansky, processed through artful arrangements, following the route set in the early 1970s by bands like Genesis and Yes.